IBM/FfDL/docs/gpu-guide.md

-# Train Models using GPUs
+# Train Deep Learning Models using GPUs

 ***This is still under development, any of the following instructions may have significant changes in the future.***

 ### Prerequisites

-* You need to have [FfDL](../README.md#5-detailed-installation-instructions) running on your Cluster.

 * You need to have a Kubernetes cluster configured to use GPUs.
 Currently tested with Kubernetes configured using [feature gate `Accelerators`](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/).
+If you are using device plugin, please modify the
+[values.yaml](../values.yaml)'s lcm.version to `device-plugin` and redeploy FfDL.

+* You need to have [FfDL](../README.md#5-detailed-installation-instructions) running on your Cluster.

-* Currently Tensorflow and Caffe tested with GPUs
+* Currently Tensorflow and Caffe are tested with GPUs.

 ## Instructions